shabbirvividads/tauch-terminal/wp-content/themes/tauchterminal/readme.txt

 This theme is based on Bootstrap.
 It is an open-source CSS framework from Twitter that is mobile-first, fully responsive, and cross-browser tested.
 It lets you add columns, tabs, navbars, carousels (sliders), icons, lists, panels, tooltips, and much, much more to your content.

 One thing you don't want from Bootstap, though, is their default settings.
 Your website will scream "Bootstrap".
 So we've tweaked all the settings for you already to give you a nice color palette, great looking fonts, and a "flat" look.

-You can check out our "Shortcodes" page on our website to see many of the Bootstrap features in action.
-Just go to [http://xtremelysocial.com/wordpress/shortcodes/]

 For the full documentation, please see the Bootstrap website at  [http://getbootstrap.com/components/ and http://getbootstrap.com/css/].
 Be sure to check out the components section and javascript sections there as well.
 All of that works perfectly in this theme.